 4. Educational status?

 Must be officially withdrawn from school unless enrolled in an approved In-School GED program.
 Must not have received a high school diploma from an accredited high school in the U.S. Graduates of unaccredited schools and foreign high schools are eligible to test.

 5. What are the requirements for re-testing?

 Applicant may take his or her first three attempts per subject without wait time restrictons.
 All subsequent attempts are subject to a 60-day waiting period between attempts.
 There is no maximum limit to the number of attempts per student per year.

 Test scores are accepted as official only when reported directly by: (a) official GED Testing Center s; (b) transcripts services of the Defense Activity for Non-traditional educational support (DANTES); (c)Veterans Administration hospitals and centers; and (4) the GED Testing Service.

-7. How much does the paper pencil based exam & the computer based GED cost?
+7. How much does the computer based GED cost?

 8. What is the minimum age to take the GED?